StayNTouch/coding-exercises-sdet/README.md

 On the confirmation page, add at least 5 assertions of your choice.

-# Step 6: Submit your PR to this repository
+# Step 6: Submit your work

-Create a separate branch for your work
+Once you have completed your Cypress test, export your project as a .zip file (make sure it includes all source files, test files, and necessary configuration).
+Submit this .zip file as your final work.